blake-armstrong/binding-tutorial-PLUMED/markdown/analysis.md

 <h3>Analysis</h3>

 Once your simulations have finished the BIAS directory will contain all of your HILLS files.
-If you see any `bck.HILLS.x` it is because there were already HILLS files in the BIAS directory when the simulation began, and were moved to backup before beginning to prevent overriding them.
+If you see any `bck.HILLS.x` it is because there were already HILLS files in the BIAS directory when the simulation began, and were moved to backup before beginning to prevent overwriting them.

 In each `data/radius_0.x` directory you will find an 'analysis.sh' file.
 Running the command `bash analysis.sh` will do the following: